Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

 You gain the following benefit:

 **Adaptive Proficiencies**
 You gain proficiency in two skill of your choice.
-When you finish a Short Rest, you may change the chosen skill proficiencies to a different one.
+When you finish a **:rest-short: Short Rest**, you may change the chosen skill proficiencies to a different one.

 ---